lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 - Interestingly, primordial nephilim and those who inherit from them appear to gain a passive ability as well.
 When they simply touch or handle certain raw materials (potions ingredients), these become "charged" with extra properties.
 - Like the magic inherited from the Dominions, the magic inherited from the Virtues is highly temporary.
-It appears to require continous concentration on the part of the nephilim.
+It appears to require continuous concentration on the part of the nephilim.
 - Nephilim communities with inheritance from a spectrum of choirs have devised several ways around the time limitations.
 See latter sections for details.